Frutiger

-Frutiger is a font family which includes serif, sans serif as well as ornamental typefaces.
+Frutiger is a font family that includes serif, sans serif as well as ornamental typefaces.
 Its clean look made me add it to my list of interesting fonts.

 What does Frutiger look like?